zundux/weather-react/README.md

 A demo Weather application (React.js)

 ##About
 A searchable Weather App using weather data from OpenWeatherMap APIs.
 Built with ReactJS and Bootstrap.

-### Author
-Dmitry Selifanov (Zundux)

 ## Build
 - Install dependencies `npm install`